Prehistory of the Philippines: Introduction of iron tools

+Protohistory

 Trade with the Sa Huynh culture

 The Sa Huynh culture in what is now central and southern Vietnam had extensive trade with the Philippine archipelago during its height between 1000 BC and 200 AD.

 Sa Huynh beads were made from glass, carnelian, agate, olivine, zircon, gold and garnet; most of these materials were not local to the region, and were most likely imported.
 Han Dynasty-style bronze mirrors were also found in Sa Huynh sites.
 Conversely, Sa Huynh produced ear ornaments have been found in archaeological sites in Central Thailand, Taiwan (Orchid Island), and in the Philippines, in the Palawan Tabon Caves. in The Kalanay Cave is a small cave located on the island of Masbate in central Philippines.
 The cave is located specifically at the northwest coast of the island within the municipality of Aroroy.
 The artifacts recovered from the site were similar to those found in Southeast Asia and South Vietnam.
 The site is one of the "Sa Huynh-Kalanay" pottery complex which is shares similarities with Vietnam.
 The type of pottery found in the site were dated 400BC-1500 AD.

-100 BC onward

-Iron Age finds in Philippines also point to the existence of trade between Tamil Nadu and the Philippine Islands during the ninth and tenth centuries B.C.
-The Philippines is believed by some historians to be the island of Chryse, the "Golden One," which is the name given by ancient Greek writers in reference to an island rich in gold east of India.
-Pomponius Mela, Marinos of Tyre and the Periplus of the Erythraean Sea mentioned this island in 100 BC, and it is basically the equivalent to the Indian Suvarnadvipa, the "Island of Gold."
-Josephus calls it in Latin Aurea, and equates the island with biblical Ophir, from where the ships of Tyre and Solomon brought back gold and other trade items.

-Ptolemy locates the islands of Chryse east of the Khruses Kersonenson, the "Golden Peninsula," i.e. the Malaya Peninsula.
-North of Chryse in the Periplus was Thin, which some consider the first European reference to China.
-In about the 200 BC, there arose a practice of using gold eye covers, and then, gold facial orifice covers to adorn the dead resulting in an increase of ancient gold finds.

-During the Qin dynasty and the Tang dynasty, China was well aware of the golden lands far to the south.
-The Buddhist pilgrim I-Tsing mentions Chin-Chou, "Isle of Gold" in the archipelago south of China on his way back from India.
-Medieval Muslims refer to the islands as the Kingdoms of Zabag and Wāḳwāḳ, rich in gold, referring, perhaps, to the eastern islands of the Malay archipelago, the location of present-day Philippines and Eastern Indonesia.